ppwebgui

 This starts the server on all interfaces on port 4242 and prints the bound URL to standard output.

-When bound to 0.0.0.0, ppwebgui also prints the currently discovered non-loopback IPv4 URLs so you can connect directly from another machine without looking up the address separately.
+When bound to 0.0.0.0, ppwebgui also prints the discovered non-loopback interface names, IPv4 addresses, and matching URLs so you can connect directly from another machine without looking up the address separately.

 Example with an explicit port: